 HIV/AIDS is a worldwide epidemic that has severely affected the countries of sub-Saharan Africa.
 Although other countries have a higher percentage of HIV infection, South Africa has the largest number of HIV/AIDS sufferers worldwide.
-In 2008, the United Nations estimated that 18% of South Africans are infected.
-In comparison, the UN estimates that 0.6% of U.S. Americans are HIV-infected.
+In 2016, the United Nations estimated that almost 19% of South Africans are infected.
+In comparison, the UN estimates that 0.4% - 0.9% U.S. Americans are HIVinfected.

 Why has Africa, in particular sub-Saharan Africa, experienced a higher rate of HIV infection than many Western countries?
 Many complex reasons contribute to the higher rate of HIV infection in Southern Africa - poverty, lack of healthcare and prevention programs, different cultural and sexual mores, the low status of women and their lack of empowerment, and denial of the problem by some African governments and churches.
-Also. some believe that hard-hit African researchers countries are fighting a different, more virulent strain of HIV than the one found in the United States and other Western countries.
+Also, some researchers believe that hard-hit African countries are fighting a different, more virulent strain of HIV than the one found in the United States and other Western countries.